 Minions are deployed on servers, and the agents are expected to be activated using non-personal credentials.
 IP addresses associated with minions running on servers are not personal data under data protection and privacy laws.
 For more information, see the Synthetic's security documentation.

 IP addresses for released locations are subject to change.
-If a change is needed, New Relic will attempt to proactively notify customers prior to any changes via e-mail.
+If a change is needed, we'll attempt to proactively notify customers prior to any changes via e-mail.
 You can also check the Explorers Hub for updates.

 Synthetics is adding new IP addresses on July 15 2021.